-- What are the statutory authority and duties for committee members under Section 1102 and 1103 of the Bankruptcy Code?
+- What are committee members' statutory authority and duties under Sections 1102 and 1103 of the Bankruptcy Code?

 - Are there limits to a committee's standing to pursue claims against third parties?

-- On what major legal matters are committees most influential?
+- On what significant legal matters are committees most influential?

-- What plan provisions should the committee be most concerned with?
+- What plan provisions should concern the committee most?

 - How is committee counsel chosen?